sntran/shell2discord/README.md

     --token=<TOKEN> : Discord token
     --guild=<GUILD_ID>: Discord GUILD ID to limit commands to.
     --channels=<CHANNEL_ID>,<CHANNEL_ID>: Comma-separated list of channel IDs in which the bot can be used.
+    --export-vars=<VAR1>,<VAR2>: Comma-separated list of environment variables to pass to the shell command.
 ```

 ## Examples